-According to the National Cancer Institute, two major myths about people battling cancer are: 1) all people with cancer are depressed, and 2) depression in people with cancer is normal.
-It can be difficult to distinguishing between what is considered a normal level of distress related to the development of a serious medical condition and symptoms that develop which indicate true depression and may require treatment.
+It can be difficult to distinguish between what is considered a normal level of distress related to the development of a serious medical condition and symptoms that develop which indicate true depression and may require treatment.

-Your oncologist or other primary care provider can utilize Butler Hospital's Outpatient Consultative Services, which provide an expert evaluation and consultation to your provider to help determine if the level of your symptoms require medical interventionand/or help develop a plan to alleviate symptoms.
+Your oncologist or other primary care provider can help determine if the level of your symptoms require medical intervention and/or help develop a plan to alleviate symptoms.

 Intervention and Treatment